gmc-code/PC-microbit-micropython/docs/radio/radio_hot_or_cold.rst

 ----

 Certainly!
-Below is the equivalent MicroPython code for the micro:bit based on the provided JavaScript:
+Below is the equivalent MicroPython code for the microbit based on the provided JavaScript:

 .. code-block:: python